Robertson Scholars Program: History and background

 The program was created in 2000 by benefactor Julian Robertson, a 1955 graduate of UNC-Chapel Hill.
 Mr. Robertson sought to encourage collaboration between Duke and the University of North Carolina and to promote the development of young leaders.
-His initial $24 million gift as well as his subsequent gifts to the program and the universities are overseen by a Board of Directors including Duke University President Vincent E. Price, UNC-Chapel Hill Chancellor Kevin Guskiewicz, and Julian Robertson himself.
+His initial $24 million gift as well as his subsequent gifts to the program and the universities are overseen by a board of directors including Duke University president Vincent E. Price, UNC-Chapel Hill chancellor Kevin Guskiewicz.
+Julian Robertson was chair of this board and was involved in the program's administration until his death in August 2022.

 The program covers four years of undergraduate tuition, mandatory fees, room and board, and provides recipients full funding for three summer experiences.
 The summer components of the program have served as a model for DukeEngage, an initiative to offer the opportunity for summer research and internships to all Duke undergraduates.

 Robertson Scholars are required to spend the second semester of their sophomore year at the sister campus and may attend classes at the sister campus throughout their undergraduate career.

-Participants have regularly won Truman Scholarships and Fulbright Fellowships.

-Program timeline

-Orientation retreat

-Shortly before the start of first-year fall semester, incoming Scholars participate in a leadership retreat facilitated by instructors from the National Outdoor Leadership School (NOLS) at the Nantahala Outdoor Center in Bryson City, North Carolina.

-First-year dinner series

-First-year Scholars develop practical life skills and discuss a wide range of subjects with guest speakers.
-Topics have included public speaking, presentation skills, personal finances, etiquette, and networking.

-Colloquium

-Colloquium is a one-semester course taken during the Scholar's first year.
-It provides a forum to discuss issues impacting society at large and ethical challenges facing today's leaders.
-This course offers Scholars a chance to develop an ethical framework for leading and provides a unique, Robertson-only space to strengthen intellectual ties among the class.

-Campus Switch

-During the second semester of their sophomore year, Robertson Scholars live and take classes on their sister campus.
-The Campus Switch is designed to build stronger educational and community ties between UNC-Chapel Hill and Duke, and to offer Scholars the opportunity to adjust to new situations and thrive in challenging environments.

-Senior Capstone

-The Robertson Senior Capstone Experience is designed to support senior scholars in their transition from college to the next stage of their careers.
-The Capstone includes a winter retreat and a dinner series that combines reflection on their four-year experience with conversations with Robertson alumni and other young leaders.

-Summer experiences

-Community Summer

-Scholars spend the summer after their first year living together and participating in community service internships in the United States.
-Past locations have included Cleveland, Mississippi, New Orleans, Louisiana, and Whitesburg, Kentucky.
-This summer is designed to strengthen scholars' relationships with each other and to increase awareness of the social and economic challenges of various geographic regions in the US.